shashankkmciv18/Self-Driving-Car/P3 Traffic Sign Classifier/readme.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web:
+Here some image are difficult to even to be recognised by human eye like the 3rd one even then the model is able to predict nicely.

 ![alt text][image4]
 </br>